Non-Functional Requirements Explained (With Real Examples)

 - Transitional

 By answering questions from the list, you are authoring well-defined NFRs added to your Project Backlog.
-Users can modify existing lists by adding or removing questions and have the option of creating their own custom FAQ lists.
+Users can modify existing lists by adding or removing questions and create their own custom FAQ lists.
 The FAQ module also contains question lists to elicit compliance and risk based NFRs for medical device development.

 If documentation is part of your process, MR4DevOps’ Smart Docs gives you a single source of truth for your requirements documentation needs.